punchcafe/CV/README.md

 #### Algorithmic Thinking & Mathematical Problem Solving
 - Awarded 1st degree hons. for University dissertation due to algorithm approach and construction.
-- Developed an optimisation algorithm to minimise travel time and expenses for employees, based on strict company algorithms.
+- Developed an [optimisation algorithm](https://github.com/punchcafe/project001) to minimise travel time and expenses for employees, based on strict company algorithms.
 - A fan of [codewars](https://www.codewars.com/users/punchcafe/completed_solutions) when I have time.

 #### Initiative
+- Moved to Japan and taught myself Japanese
 - [Taught myself to code](https://github.com/punchcafe/SelfStudy)
-- Taught myself Japanese
+- Always working on new projects

 #### Adaptive Learning
-- language agnostic
+- Learnt coding principles & python from scratch within a month in order to be able to handle dissertation experiment data.
+- Learnt Rails, JavaScript and React over individual week stretches to implement in respective projects.
+- Always excited to learn new tech, processes and team cultures.